 Power in Numbers: FLSA Collective Actions and Class Actions

 Class and collective actions under the Fair Labor Standards Act have made quite a few plaintiffs’ lawyers rich in recent years.
 These allow a wholesale approach to establishing liability for employers.
 The numbers can get very big, very fast.
 But some recent decisions from the Courts suggest that the sun may be setting on this lucrative area of practice.
-In this webinar, Senior Principal Larry Stine, who has handled dozens of such cases in his career, assesses the current state of the law and offers suggestions on how to limit, or even avoid, this kind of adverse legal exposure.
+In this webinar, Senior Principal Larry Stine, who has handled dozens of such cases in his career, assessed the current state of the law and offered suggestions on how to limit, or even avoid, this kind of adverse legal exposure.

 Watch This Webinar